 Today, we'll venture out of Cape Town and head in the direction of Oudtshoorn via Clarens Drive, a scenic coastal road, which offers wonderful views of False Bay.
 Along the way, we'll stop at the charming fisherman's village of Hermanus.
 Hermanus is the ideal spot for whale watching.
 During the months of June to December, the Southern Right Whales frolic in the Bay, making Hermanus one of the best land-based whale watching areas in the world.
 We continue our way to Oudtshoorn by taking the Tradouw-Pass; passing Barrydale, Ladismith and Calitzdorp.
 Oudtshoorn is situated in the semi-desert area, known as the'Klein (little) Karoo'.
 Dinner will be enjoyed at the lodge restaurant.
 Naturally, as we are in the centre of the ostrich country, we will have ostrich meat on the menu.

 - Hermanus ( June – December: whale watching)

 - Tradouw Pass

 The Day starts with a guided tour through the Cango Caves, the biggest cave network on the African continent, with its impressive display of stalactites and stalagmites.
 Accompanied by an experienced tour guide, the group will have the opportunity to explore a section of the caves on foot.
 Next on our agenda is the Swartberg-Pass.
-It is one of the most spectacular and oldest mountain passes in South Africa; with its views it is a mesmerizing experience.
-But nobody should be afraid of heights!
-We continue to Meiringspoort where we visit a small waterfall, and finally we will have another guided tour on an ostrich farm with an expert on the subject of the large birds.
+It is one of the most spectacular and oldest mountain passes in South Africa; with its views, it is a mesmerizing experience.
+We continue to Meiringspoort where we visit a small waterfall, and finally, we will have another guided tour on an ostrich farm with an ostrich-expert.
 Lunch will be enjoyed at the farm's restaurant where, naturally, ostrich meat features prevalently on the menu.

 - Cango Caves